QuantEcon/lecture-source-py/source/rst/ifp.rst

 This method turns out to be globally convergent under mild assumptions, even when utility is unbounded (both above and below).

-We'll need the following imports
+We'll need the following imports:

 .. code-block:: ipython